Sheriff's Office: Mom knew about girl's sexual relationship with coach

 The coach, 23-year-old Jacob Alan Parton of Colson Drive, was arrested in December 2017 on two counts of statutory sex offense with a child, two counts of taking indecent liberties with a child and two counts of statutory rape of a child.

-Parton is currently out on bond.
+Parton is out on bail.

 Cooke's daughter attended Premier Athletics and Parton was her cheerleading coach, according to the sheriff's office.

-The alleged incidents happened over a period of approximately 18 months, starting when the girl was 13 and ending when she was 14.
+The alleged incidents happened during a period of approximately 18 months, starting when the girl was 13 and ending when she was 14.

-Johnston County mom charged after authorities say she knew about daughter's sexual relationship with cheerleading coach